Darting Solutions

 I have talked to representatives of all four snowmobile manufacturers, Dealers, District Sales Managers, and Upper Management about the shims.
 I also know that customers have contacted all of them, which is probably why they started to listen.
 Ski-doo's attorney's used me and my website to help defend them from the Simmons law suit and I went into detail about the shims, with both sides.
 I did this without making a dime because of all the prior art that existed and because it was the right thing to do.

-Some have shot and missed at the ski balance concept while others have taken another direction altogether with a temporary fix.
+Some have shot and missed at the ski balance concept while others have taken another direction altogether with temporary fixes, with their own problematic issues.

 Solution 1 Polaris Easy Steer/Accu-Trak Alternative Reluctant